koomai/angular-jsdoc/README.md

 JSDoc 3 Template for AngularJS.
 A JSDoc plugin and template for AngularJS, nothing else!

+Update: This fork has a new template - `bootstrap-template`.

 NOTE: the location of configure file and template directory has been moved with the release of 1.0.0 Please make changes accordingly for your gulp file.